OWASP/www-project-secure-headers/tab_bestpractices.md

 💡 Additional information about technical information disclosure in HTTP header on [OpenCRE](https://www.opencre.org/cre/403-005?name=OWASP+Secure+Headers+Project&section=Prevent+information+disclosure+via+HTTP+headers&link=https%3A%2F%2Fowasp.org%2Fwww-project-secure-headers%2F%23div-bestpractices_prevent-information-disclosure-via-http-headers).

 💡 When an HTTP response header is known by the analytics site [WebTechSurvey](https://webtechsurvey.com/), then, a reference link is added to its usage statistics page.
-Otherwise, a reference link regarding the documentation of the header is provided.
+Otherwise, when possible, a reference link regarding the documentation of the header is provided.

 🚩 The response header `Content-Type` can sometimes discloses the web framework used.
 It is the case for the following ones: